• Skip to primary navigation

 While cremini mushrooms are a popular substitute for many different mushroom varieties, they also happen to be a wonderful substitute for chanterelle mushrooms.

-Cremini mushrooms have a rich and creamy texture that works well in creamy dishes.
+Cremini mushrooms have a creamy texture that works well in creamy dishes.

 They can also be roasted or grilled without losing their firmness or shape.